Back to all

 The automotive professionals at Spartan Tire Brighton would like to give Brighton drivers an update on some of the things happening in automotive fluids.
 You know, vehicles are becoming more sophisticated every day.
 Fluids such as, oil, coolant and transmission fluid are becoming more specialized at about the same pace.

 The Brighton do-it-yourselfer has to be pretty careful so that they do not actually harm their vehicle with the wrong type of fluid.
-That is why so many Michigan ] owners rely on the advice of their friendly and knowledgeable Spartan Tire Brighton service advisor to not only get the correct family of fluids, but to suggest the formulation that is best for their vehicle and their driving habits in the Brighton area.
+That is why so many MI ] owners rely on the advice of their friendly and knowledgeable Spartan Tire Brighton service advisor to not only get the correct family of fluids, but to suggest the formulation that is best for their vehicle and their driving habits in the Brighton area.

 Let's start with engine oil.
-Brighton drivers who have been paying attention will have noticed a number of new oil weights on the Michigan scene in the last several years.
+Brighton drivers who have been paying attention will have noticed a number of new oil weights on the MI scene in the last several years.
 Modern engines are built to much tighter tolerances and have very complicated valve trains.
 The oil must be thin enough to lubricate complicated parts when the engine is cold.
 The weight of an oil is expressed in terms like 20-W-50 or 5-W-30.
 The vehicle manufacturers recommend the weight of oil for each vehicle they make.
 The recommendation is based on engine design.
 Your Brighton service center will know what weight your vehicle manufacturer recommends - and it's important to follow those recommendations.
 Your service advisor at Spartan Tire Brighton can also offer suggestions for special formulations and can tell you all about conventional and synthetic oils.

 Antifreeze, or engine coolant, is another area that has become more complicated.
 For a long time, vehicle manufacturers only recommended a couple of different types of coolant.
 Now, several different formulations are needed because of the high-tech materials that vehicle manufacturers are using to build the cooling system.
 Using the wrong type of coolant in your vehicle can actually void your warranty, so it's important to get that right.